 All our work uses open, non-proprietary data standards and file formats where ever possible, in order to help improve the sustainability of our work over the longer term and ensure that everything we produce will be unaffected by technological change.
 We also favour making our data available for re-use by third parties via Web APIs and data download links.

-Our system architecture is typically PHP or Java based, running on Apache (Apache Tomcat in the case of Java) and pulling data from XML files, MySQL databases and Lucene indexes, as appropriate.
+Our system architecture is typically PHP based, but also Python, running on Apache and pulling data from XML files, MySQL databases and Lucene indexes, as appropriate.

 Our website front-ends are built using React JS as well as PHP (Symfony framework), Java, Bootstrap, XHTML and CSS, incorporating Ajax-style features where appropriate.
+Increasingly we use React.
 For graphical modelling, data visualisation and mapping we use JS libraries such as 3D.js, node.js, and leaflet.js.
 For 3D modelling (e.g. http://www.markmybird.org) we use WebGL.